Chen188/aws-parallelcluster/MultiAZ_User_Guide.md

 ### Create config file

-You can refer the configuration below to active Multi-AZ feature, note that you can set multiples Subnet IDs under `SlurmQueues/Networking/SubnetIds` , these subnets should belong to different AZs (that’s why we need Multi-AZ).
+You can refer the configuration below to activate Multi-AZ feature, note that you can set multiples Subnet IDs under `SlurmQueues/Networking/SubnetIds` , these subnets should belong to different AZs (that’s why we need Multi-AZ).

 ```yaml
 Region: ap-southeast-1